 Community Benefits in Procurement

-As part of our wider duties towards its citizens, the Council engage with suppliers, providers and contractors to deliver benefits to our young people and East Lothian residents.
+As part of our wider duties towards our citizens, we engage with suppliers, providers and contractors to deliver benefits to our young people and East Lothian residents.

 Suppliers will generally develop links with local schools, provide work experience opportunities, training opportunities and apprenticeships, and assist with specific community projects.
 Community Benefits forms part of East Lothian Council’s Community Planning Economic Development Strategy.